vippsas/vipps-login-api/vipps-login-recurring-howitworks.md

 ![Confirmation page](images/login-recurring-step7.svg)

 ## Great!
-Now you know how you can use Vipps Login and Vipps Recurring together.
+Now you know how you can use Vipps Login and Vipps Recurring together

 Take a look at the technical documentation in the [Vipps Login API Guide](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api.md), and the [Vipps Recurring API Guide](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md)

 ## Questions?